René Moawad: Memorials

 Originally called the Hamidi Public Garden and for decades referred to by the public as the Sanayeh Garden, The René Moawad Garden was constructed in the first decade of the 20th century.
-It was renamed in honor of President René Moawad following his assassination near the garden.
+It was renamed in honor of René Moawad following his assassination near the garden.
+Also after his assassination, the Qoleiat air base was later renamed in his honor, by a decree from the Lebanese parliament officially becoming René Mouawad Airbase.